junxit/us-congress-bills-110/metadata.md

 - 2007-01-30 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 16. (text of measure as introduced: CR S1354)
 - 2007-01-30 — Select Committee on Intelligence.
 Original measure reported to Senate by Senator Rockefeller.
 With written report No. 110-3.
 - 2007-01-30 — Select Committee on Intelligence.
 Original measure reported to Senate by Senator Rockefeller.
 With written report No. 110-3.
+- 2007-02-14 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S1981; text as passed Senate: CR S1981)
+- 2007-02-14 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S1981; text as passed Senate: CR S1981)